xhain/myo-osc/README.md

 # Myo-OSC: Nolock & Novib build

 OSC bridge for Thalmic Myo gesture control armband for Windows and Mac OS X 10.8+.
-This build unlocks the EMG data and disables the vibration feedback.
+**This build unlocks the EMG data and disables the vibration feedback!**

 By [Samy Kamkar](http://samy.pl) and modified by [Maximilian Weber](http://nichtdersoziologe.de)